 Partway through the 1908 season, Nichols returned to professional baseball, in the state of his birth.
 In July he took over as manager of the woeful Oshkosh Indians in the Wisconsin-Illinois League.
 About a month into this stint his team played a 23-inning game in nearby Fond du Lac, which Oshkosh won, 4-2.
 Nichols guided Oshkosh to more wins than losses, 34 to 31.
 He put himself in 35 games during that half-season, but not many as a pitcher.
 His 3-1 record on the slab gave him career totals as a professional pitcher of 495 victories against 258 losses.

 Early in 1910, Nichols he had a conversation with a teenager across the street from where he lived, Charles (eventually “Casey”) Stengel.
-Stengel went on to become a major-league player but gained far more fame leading the Yankees to seven World Series titles in 12 years.
-He consistently credited Nichols as one of his most important early influences.xv
+Stengel would go on to become a major league player but gained far more fame leading the Yankees to seven World Series titles in twelve years.
+He would consistently credit Nichols as one of his most important early influences.15

 Kid Nichols reconnected with the major leagues that summer when he was hired by the Detroit Tigers to scout in the Texas League for a few months.